 Team Treehouse Content Quality

-From the actual content standpoint, not just anyone can create a course on the platform.
+As far as the quality of the instructional content goes, Treehouse generally does an amazing job.
+Not just anyone can create a course on the platform.
 All of the instructors work in-house for Treehouse and are experts in their field—and it shows in the quality of the videos and lessons.

-That said, since you can’t read through ratings and reviews from students who’ve taken courses on Team Treehouse (like you can with other course providers), it can be a little trickier to find the right course to take.
+That said, since you can’t read through Treehouse reviews and ratings from students who’ve taken courses on Team Treehouse (like you can with other course providers), it can be a little trickier to find the right course to take.
 It helps if you look up the instructor online to get a better feel for their credentials, and look through the course curriculum to see what they’ll be teaching before you dive in.